Malaga wine region itineraries

 This wine route in Malaga implies discovering the mountains around Malaga.
-In 2 to 3 days you can combine visits to museums and wineries as well as well as wander through the White villages and discover their culture, traditions and landscape.
+In 2 to 3 days you can combine visits to museums and wineries as well as wander through the White villages and discover their culture, traditions, and landscape.

 Map with the itinerary in Malaga wine region

 Marbella is one of the most touristic towns on the Costa del Sol.
 Visitors come all year round due to its great hotels, lovely beaches and the variety of tourists attractions.
 The narrow Moorish style streets in the old quarter are a great place to wander around and discover the city’s history.
 We recommend you visit the towers and take a walk along the see front and the garden Jardín del Ángel.